yorkbill/get-support/using-support-center.md

 * Pay-as-you-go or subscription accounts can also contact support by phone: +1-866-403-7638.
 * If you have technical questions, there's a link to [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external}).
 * You can also use the [Create a case](https://{DomainName}/unifiedsupport/cases/add) page to submit a case.

+{{site.data.keyword.IBM_notm}} periodically sends surveys to {{site.data.keyword.Bluemix_notm}} customers to get feedback on recent experiences with customer support.
+The survey focuses on the support quality and the overall experience. {{site.data.keyword.IBM_notm}} management reviews the survey results to improve the support experience.
+{: note}

 ### Asking a question
 {: #asking-a-question}